stuartherbert/ValidationLib/README.md

-ValidationLib
+ValidationLib4
 ==============

-**ValidationLib** is a lightweight collection of classes for validating data.
+**ValidationLib4** is a lightweight collection of classes for validating data.
 It is inspired by Zend_Validation, but put on a much-needed diet :)

 System-Wide Installation
 ------------------------

-ValidationLib should be installed using the [PEAR Installer](http://pear.php.net).
+ValidationLib4 should be installed using the [PEAR Installer](http://pear.php.net).
 This installer is the PHP community's de-facto standard for installing PHP components.

     sudo pear channel-discover pear.phix-project.org
-    sudo pear install --alldeps phix/ValidationLib
+    sudo pear install --alldeps phix/ValidationLib4

 As A Dependency On Your Component
 ---------------------------------